 Today’s post is for those Video Poker players who yearn for that elusive Royal Flush.
-Some will want it so badly they will roam away from perfect strategy, but I say “ney, ney.”
-Don’t Rush the Royal Flush!
+Some of my best friends and community members still haven’t hit “the Big One.”
+Others feel it isn’t a “real royal” unless it’s on a single-line $1 video poker machine.
+Some want it so badly they will roam away from perfect strategy, but I say “ney, ney.”
+So Don’t Rush the Royal Flush!

 Don’t Rush the Royal Flush!

-Give it time, it’ll happen when you least expect it – so don’t expect it at all.
-Work on your perfect strategy, find the best pay tables for longevity, and let it come to you.
-Now, take a deep breath, and let’s take a look at what it is and what we can do.
+Give it time, and it’ll happen when you least expect it – so don’t expect it.
+Instead, work on your perfect strategy, find the best pay tables for longevity, and let it come to you.
+Now, take a deep breath, and let’s look at what it is and what we can do.

-While we are tempted at times to keep two or three cards to the Royal, ultimately it will be your demise if it isn’t part of the proper strategy for that game and that pay table.
+While we are tempted to keep two or three cards to the Royal, ultimately, it will be your demise if it isn’t part of the proper strategy for that game and that paytable.
 You might win a battle, but the cost of waging war before that battle will be far more costly and a much shorter war in the long run.

-The serious video poker player is usually an introvert.
-A methodical gambling predator who combines science, math, and patience to whittle away at the house’s edge with perfect, or near perfect strategy.
-To increase your chances, here’s 5 things you should do:
+The earnest video poker player is usually an introvert.
+However, a methodical gambling predator combines science, math, and patience to whittle away at the house’s edge with perfect or near-perfect strategy.
+To increase your chances, here are six things to follow:

-- Identify the game you wish to play the most
+- First, identify the game you wish to play the most.

-- Learn the perfect strategy for that game
+- Then, learn the perfect strategy for that game.

 - Use an online tutor.
-I suggest VideoPoker.com because with the Gold Membership for only $9.00 a month it gives you special customizing tools, such as pay table variations and corrections in your play when mistakes are made.
+I suggest VideoPoker.com because the Gold Membership for only $9.00 a month gives you special customizing tools, such as paytable variations and corrections in your play when mistakes are made.

-- Don’t stray from the strategy you’ve learned and don’t believe in VP myths.
+- Don’t stray from the strategy you’ve learned.

 - Play for enjoyment.
 Embrace those 4-O-A-K’s, and play to win.

-Each play is a single play on a slot or VP machine, and has nothing to do with the next hand, the next 40 hands, or the next 40,000 hands.
-A Royal flush has the probability of appearing once every 40,390 hands – probability means probable, not definite.
-And, this is the flaw in the “help the Royal” strategy.
+Each play is a single play on a slot or VP machine and has nothing to do with the next hand, the next 40 hands, or the next 40,000 hands.
+Thus, a Royal flush has the probability of appearing once every 40,390 hands – probability means probable, not definite.
+And this is the flaw in the “help the Royal” strategy.

-The truth is anyone, even a trained monkey, can get a Royal Flush dealt to them.
+Anyone, even a trained monkey, can get a Royal Flush dealt with them.
 The probability of a dealt Royal is once in 650,000 hands.
 Is it possible to get one before then? – YES.
 Is it possible never to get one dealt? -YES!
-Is it PROBABLE that it will occur around 650,000 hands – YES, but don’t count on it, just like you shouldn’t expect a Royal after the 40,000 hand.
-Probable doesn’t mean “it’s due.”
+Is it PROBABLE that it will occur around 650,000 hands – YES, but don’t count on it, just like you shouldn’t expect a Royal after the 40,000 hands.
+It probably doesn’t mean “it’s due.”

-Consider this: The Random Number Generator deals with one game at a time.
-It has no memory of who played before or how long you have playing that day.
-The RNG doesn’t remember your previous play on its cousin machine down the row.
-It is all about possibility, probability, and not about “due” or “definite.”
+Consider this: The Random Number Generator deals with one game simultaneously.
+It does not remember who played before or how long you have to play that day.
+Likewise, the RNG doesn’t remember your previous play on its cousin machine down the row.
+It is about possibility and probability, not “due” or “definite.”

 Possibility vs. Probability

 That’s the key – possibility vs. probability.
 Video Poker is all about reducing the house edge to lengthen your bankroll.
-Perfect strategy is mathematically designed to increase the probability of lengthening your bankroll.
-By lengthening your bankroll, you improve the probability of the bigger payoff hands to appear, thus allowing more hands to be played.
-This gives you a higher probability chance for that Royal.
+The perfect strategy is found mathematically to increase the probability of lengthening your bankroll.
+Lengthening your bankroll improves the probability of larger payoff hands appearing, thus allowing more hands to be played.
+When you have more chances to play, you have a higher probability of hitting that Royal.

-Play multiline video poker.
-Try it at $.05 denomination.
-Even if it’s a nickel denomination Royal, IT’S STILL a ROYAL!
-I have had 23 Royal Flushes at nickel, dime and quarter denominations and at different games in the last 5 years.
-Break the ice with this suggestion.
-It’s worked for me many times.
-If playing Ultimate X with multipliers (watch out for the volatility) a Royal with a 10X multiplier gets you 40,000 nickels, or $2000.
+Play multi-line video poker.
+Try it at a $.05 denomination.
+Even if it’s a nickel denomination, a Royal is STILL a ROYAL!
+I have had 23 Royal Flushes in the last five years at nickel, dime, quarter denominations, and different games.
+So break the ice – enter that portal of firsts.
+By the way, playing Ultimate X with multipliers (watch out for the volatility) at the nickel denomination, a Royal with a 10X multiplier gets you 40,000 nickels, or $2000.

 Video Poker Strategy is a skilled game that can give you longevity with the correct strategy.
 However, there are always exceptions to the rule.
 Stick to it.
-Even if you don’t get the Royal Flush, it will increase the probability of playing longer, losing less, and increasing other perks such as more reward points and increasing your Average Daily Theoretical.
+Even if you don’t get the Royal Flush, it will increase the probability of playing longer, with more modest losses and other perks such as more reward points and increasing your Average Daily Theoretical.

-ONE NOTE – THIS DOES NOT APPLY TO VIDEO POKER TOURNAMENTS OR VIDEO POKER PROGRESSIVES (especially when the progressive return has made the game a positive EV.)
+THIS POST DOES NOT APPLY TO VIDEO POKER TOURNAMENTS OR VIDEO POKER PROGRESSIVES (especially when the progressive return has made the game a positive EV.)